-The idea behind RANSAC is simple: alternate between randomly sampling a small subset of the dataset and computing a subspace model for this subset, until a model is found that maximizes the number of points in the entire dataset that fit to it within some error.
-RANSAC usually obtains a very good estimate of the subspace.
-However, it requires a high computational time, since it is often the case that exponentially many trials are required in order to sample outlier-free subsets and thus obtain reliable models.
+The idea behind RANSAC is simple: alternate between randomly sampling a subset of cardinality $d$ from the dataset and computing a $d$-dimensional subspace from this subset, until a subspace $\hat{\cS}$ is found that maximizes the number of points in the entire dataset that approximately lie in $\hat{\cS}$ within some error.
+RANSAC is typically used when the ambient dimension $D$ is small (say $D \le 20$), yielding high quality subspace estimates regardless of the subspace relative dimension $d/D$.
+However, as $D$ increases, RANSAC becomes inefficient for large values of $d/D$, except when the outlier ratio is very small, as otherwise a prohibitive number of trials may be required in order to obtain outlier-free samples and thus furnish reliable models.
 Additionally, RANSAC requires as input an estimate for the dimension of the subspace as well as a thresholding parameter, which is used to distinguish outliers from inliers; naturally the performance of RANSAC is very sensitive to these two parameters.